ctongfei/ctongfei.github.io/_posts/2019-2-1-fst-monad.md

   - $$ S^F \subseteq S $$: The set of final states;
   - $$ \delta \subseteq (S \times A) \times (S \times B) $$: The transition relation.

-We translate this to Scala:
+We encode this in Scala:

 ```scala
 trait Transducer[-A, +B] {